Rawson Macharia: Perjury affidavit

 In 1958, Macharia swore an affidavit to the effect that he and six others had perjured themselves at the trial.
 The prosecution witnesses, he claimed, had been coached, and some of them were rewarded with plots of land at the Coast.
 He had himself been offered a university course in public administration at Exeter University, protection for his family, and a government job on his return from the UK The affidavit was backed by a letter, apparently from the Attorney-General at the time of the trial, detailing the promised benefits.

 So it transpired that the convictions had been obtained by a trial at which it was conceded by the government that the witnesses had been coached (to better enable them to stand up to hostile cross-examination), that they had been paid (as compensation for loss of livelihood), and that Macharia had both lied at the trial and received benefits.

 Macharia was later to write a book: The Truth about the Trial of Jomo Kenyatta.

 Personal life

 Macharia was married to Edith Mwihaki, who died in 1999.
 His home village was Muthurumbi in Thika District, near Gatundu town.
 His home was located only five kilometres from Kenyatta's home.

-He died after being hit by a motorcycle while crossing Thika Road on 5 December 2008.
+Macharia died after being hit by a motorcyclist while crossing Thika Road on 5 December 2008.